GaloisInc/helib-demos/simon-writeup.md

 1).
 Unfortunately, we can't get rid of that last multiplication - it's the bitwise-AND of the encRound function.

-Now if we set L=22, we can do all 44 rounds.
+Now if we set L=23, we can do all 44 rounds.
 See [simon-simd.cpp](simon-simd.cpp) for details.

+>    [logs/simon-simd-L23.log]
+>
+>    inp = "secrets! very secrets!"
+>    Running protocol...
+>    Round 1/44...148s
+>    Round 2/44...169s
+>    ...
+>    Round 43/44...97s
+>    Round 44/44...97s
+>    decrypting...87s
+>    block0    : 0x6e063402 0xb2cab069
+>    should be : 0x6e063402 0xb2cab069
+>    decrypted : "secrets! very secrets!"

+The total runtime was an hour and 52 minutes.

 Results
 -------

 A plaintext C++ implementation of SIMON achieves speeds of 61ns/round.

-The "blocks" HElib implementation runs at 49s/round with L=16, 80s/round with L=32, 1000s/round with
+The "blocks" HElib implementation runs at 49s/round with L=16, 80s/round with L=32, 1100s/round with
-L=64, over a billion times slower.
-Furthermore L must be large (much larger than 32) in order to complete the 44 rounds that SIMON calls for.
+L=80, over a billion times slower.
+Furthermore L must be greater than 80 in order to complete the 44 rounds that SIMON calls for.

-With L=22, the bit sliced HElib implementation runs at ?s/round.
-If we amortize over the number of Ctxt slots (1800), we get 4s/round.
+With L=23, the bit sliced HElib implementation runs at an average of 126s/round, and completes 44 rounds.
+If we amortize over the number of Ctxt slots (1800), it takes an average of 70ms/round!

 Conclusion
 ----------